8th May, 2024

 CDM Notifiable Projects Working Days And Person Days Explained

-Simply put, notifiable CDM projects are construction projects that need to be notified to the HSE.
-If your construction project meets certain criteria (based on project length and the number of people on site) then you have to notify the HSE, and your project is notifiable.
+Notifiable CDM projects are construction projects that you need to tell the HSE about.
+If your construction project meets certain criteria - based on project length and the number of people on site - you have to notify the HSE, and your project is notifiable.

 CDM Notifiable Projects Working Days And Person Days Explained header image

 If a construction project meets the notification criteria, the HSE want to know about it.
-Does your construction project need to be notified to the HSE?
-To know the answer to this question, you need to know about working days and person days.
+But do you know if your construction project needs to be notified to the HSE?

 Some construction projects in the UK have to be notified to the HSE.
 These are projects that meet certain thresholds, in terms of how long the project will take, and how many people are working on it.